-- 58. Agency documents already in the public domain also support this understanding of the payment-in-kind option.
-Upon entering the PSPAs Treasury released a fact sheet stating that, "[t]he senior preferred stock shall accrue dividends at 10% per year.
+- example, upon entering the PSPAs Treasury released a fact sheet stating that, "[t]he senior preferred stock shall accrue dividends at 10% per year.
 The rate shall increase to 12% if, in any quarter, the dividends are not paid in cash" U.S. TREASURY DEP'T OFFICE OF PUB.
 AFFAIRS, FACT SHEET: TREASURY SENIOR PREFERRED STOCK PURCHASE AGREEMENT (Sept.
 7, 2008), https://goo.gl/ynb3TC.
-And in a June 2012 presentation to the Securities and Exchange Commission that Treasury publicly filed in litigation in another case, Treasury stated that the dividend rate of the PSPAs would be 12% "if elected to be paid in kind."
-Treasury Presentation to SEC, GSE Preferred Stock Purchase Agreements (PSPA), Overview and Key Considerations at 9, June 13, 2012. - Treasury.
-Fannie's and Freddie's CFOs have testified in the CFC case that they were aware of the payment-in-kind option.
-Various Freddie documents say that "[t]he dividend becomes 12% if Freddie Mac is unable to pay the dividend through organic income," that "[t]he senior preferred stock will pay quarterly cumulative dividends at a rate of 10% per year or 12% in any quarter in which dividends are not paid in cash," that Treasury's stock "[p]ays quarterly cumulative dividend rate at 10% per year, or 12% in any quarter in which dividends are not paid in cash,"
+Internal communications likewise acknowledged the payment-in-kind option.
+In an October 2008 email to Treasury and FHFA officials, for example, a Treasury consultant asked whether Fannie and Freddie "intend[ed] to pay cash at 10 percent or accrue at 12 percent as a matter of policy."
+And in a June 2012 presentation to the Securities and Exchange Commission, Treasury stated that the dividend rate of the PSPAs would be 12% "if elected to be paid in kind."
+Treasury Presentation to SEC, GSE Preferred Stock Purchase Agreements (PSPA), Overview and Key Considerations at 9, June 13, 2012.
+Moreover, there was never any risk that payment of dividends would render the Companies insolvent since it would have been illegal for either Company to pay a dividend that would render it insolvent. - Agencies recognized that the PSPAs were designed to allow the payment of dividends in kind rather than in cash.
+To take just two examples, in an October 2008 email to Mario Ugoletti-who was then a Treasury official, but later moved to FHFA and was a key point of contact with